dumux/dumux/examples/liddrivencavity/doc/postprocessing_text.md

 # Part 2: Post processing
-In this part we first visualize our simulation result and then a verification and validation of the Navier-Stokes model implemented in DuMu<sup>x</sup> is conducted.
+In this part we first visualize our simulation result.
+Then a verification and validation of the Navier-Stokes model implemented in DuMu<sup>x</sup> is conducted.

 ## Step 1.
 Visualize results with Paraview